The Four Crowns

 release

-In Vosj’s fouth kingdom, at the end of King Attim’s reign, twelve-year-old Jisana would be tortured that afternoon.
+In Vosj’s fourth kingdom, near the end of King Attim’s reign, twelve-year-old Jisana would be tortured in the afternoon.

-However, that morning, she sat in the pouring rain outside the Green Tower tavern with the overly colorful shingle depicting the green-tinted West Tower.
-Lightning flashed across the sky while she huddled, waiting for the summer storm to pass.
-These things rarely lasted for half a hand.
+However, that morning, she sat in the pouring rain outside the Green Tower tavern with the too-colorful shingle depicting the green-tinted West Tower.
+With lightning flashing across the sky, she huddled, waiting for the summer storm to pass, which seldom lasted more than thirty minutes.

 Her small corner between the tavern’s wall and the stone steps offered shelter because the wind came from behind her.
 Still, she scrunched her knees into her chest to keep herself warm.
-In front of her, a few people passed along the cobbled street with shoulders hunched against the rain.
-One man came up the tavern’s steps.
-Jisana didn’t bother holding out her begging bowl, as the normal didn’t see street folk on days like these.
+A few people passed along the cobbled street with shoulders hunched against the rain.
+One man climbed the inn’s steps.
+Jisana didn’t bother with her begging bowl, as the normal wouldn’t see street folk on days like these.

-It gave her time to ruminate about Brodia, the Green Wizard.
-Jisana remained awestruck about talking to her hero two days ago.
-It was the briefest of conversations, but Brodia told Jisana she would find Jisana when she was older.
+Jisana remained awestruck after talking to her hero two days ago.
+In the briefest of conversations, the Green Wizard told Jisana she would find her when she was older.
 Later, Jisana met the Bone Crusher himself, who asked her to join his team.
-Now she was helping the One-Armed Wizard, who treated her like she was one of the normal.
-No one had done that since her parents died of the fever a year ago.
+Now she was helping Roon, the One-Armed Wizard, who treated her like she was one of the normal.
+No one had done that since her parents died of the fever last year.

 The wizards offered a chance to return to the place she cherished.
-Jisana grew up in the servant’s quarters in the South Tower of the Keep, less than fifty feet from here.
-Being inside the Keep’s walls would be going home for her.
+Jisana grew up in the servant’s quarters in the South Tower of the Keep, less than fifty feet from here, so being inside the Keep’s walls was like going home for her.

-Two boys came along the newly washed street; the shorter one was a beggar boy, a grist.
+Two boys came along the washed street; the shorter one was a beggar boy, a grist.
 He had a limp.
-The taller one wore ordinary clothes and walked with a confident stride.
+The taller boy wore ordinary clothes, walking with a confident stride.
 Something about them held her attention as they approached.

 When the two boys faced her from the street twenty feet away, she stood, knife in hand.
 This was turning into a fight.
 Glancing at the King’s Keep gateway revealed two poppy-red guards.
-Neither was as big as the one that helped her the other day.
+Neither was big like the one who helped her recently.
 She was alone.

 “I’s owes ya, poke,” the grist said, taking out his cubbie.
-The tall one stood to one side, though it was clear he’d get involved if Jisana got the better of the grist.
+The tall one waited, though she knew he’d get involved if she beat the grist.

-“Ya brings yar mama to helps ya then,” she called out to him using her street language.
+“Ya brings yar mama to helps ya then,” she called out to the grist using her street language.

 “I’s gonna tap ya, poke,” limping grist said, though he hadn’t moved toward her.

-“Kill her, Nip,” the palace servant said as he pulled out his cubbie.
-It was a strange weapon for someone working in the Palace.
+“Kill her, Nip,” the palace servant said as he pulled out his cubbie, a strange weapon for someone working there.

 In that second, Jisana knew this wasn’t a fight over a begging spot.
 These two meant to kill her.
 She had stumbled on something so secret that they would execute her.
 Her assailants closed in, trying to corner her.
 But she jumped, pulling herself onto the head-height top step.
 The dull thwack of a cubbie hitting the stonework behind her propelled her to greater speed.

-After jumping down on the other side, she ran hard along the cobbled street.
+After jumping down on the other side, she sprinted along the cobbled street.
 Hopefully, the grist wasn’t so fast with the limp she’d given him.
-Ignoring the first alley, she ran for the second one, dodging into it.
-There was no need to glance behind her.
-She could hear their heavy footfalls as they ran after her.
+Ignoring the first alley, she made for the second one, dodging into it.
+She heard their heavy footfalls as they ran after her.

 “Don’t let her get away,” one of them said.

-This alley curved to the right before splitting into two directions.
-It was why she chose it.
-Taking the left fork, she ran for the steps leading into an abandoned storeroom.
+This alley curved right before splitting, which was why she chose it.
+After taking the left fork, she raced for the steps leading into an abandoned storeroom.
 Jisana half ran, half slipped down the steps.
 The door was open.
-Inside she took the few seconds she needed to pick the door locked.
-Picking locks was one of the skills she practiced to compensate for her small size.
-She considered herself the best on the streets.
+Inside, she took the few seconds she needed to pick the door locked.
+Lock-picking was one skill she practiced to compensate for her small size.
+She considered herself the fastest on the streets.

-The storeroom was blacker than the darkest night.
-Feeling her way around the wall, she found the empty barrels hiding the entrance to the tunnels.
+The cellar was blacker than the darkest night, but by feeling her way, she found the empty barrels hiding the tunnel door.
 Jisana already had her picks in the lock when the storeroom entrance opened.
-There was no helping the sound of the lock clicking, so she moved quickly to open the heavy door and relock it from the other side before they could find it behind the barrels.
+She couldn’t prevent the lock-clicking sound, so she hastened to open the heavy door and relock it from the other side before they found it behind the barrels.

 Jisana completed three revolutions before the lock clanged above her, and a faint light permeated through the utter darkness.
 The boys had stopped to light a torch, giving her extra time.

 She skipped down the stairs in a rhythm, unable to see the steps.
-A couple of times, she almost lost her balance.
-It was a long way to the tunnels, and she was tired.
+Twice, she almost lost her balance.
+By the time she neared the bottom, she was tired.
 She stumbled when the end of the stairs surprised her, banging her knees hard on the stone floor.

-With no time to dwell on the pain, she crawled to the tunnel entrance, feeling for the lock.
-Again, she worked in blackness, picking the lock to slip through the door before relocking the door from the tunnel side.
-Now she needed a place to hide.
+Unable to dwell on the pain, she crawled to the tunnel entrance, feeling for the lock.
+Working blind, she picked the lock to slip into the tunnel, relocking the door from the tunnel side.
+Now, she needed a place to hide.